Southern Gothic: Characteristics

 The setting of these works is distinctly Southern.
-Some of these characteristics include exploring madness, decay and despair, continuing pressures of the past upon the present, particularly with the lost ideals of a dispossessed Southern aristocracy and continued racial hostilities.
+Southern Gothic media frequently explores themes of madness, decay and despair, continuing pressures of the past upon the present, particularly with the lost ideals of a dispossessed Southern aristocracy and continued racial hostilities.
 Southern Gothic particularly focuses on the South's history of slavery, racism, fear of the outside world, violence, a "fixation with the grotesque, and a tension between realistic and supernatural elements".

+Southern Gothic often depicts fears of the past haunting the present through the lasting impacts of institutions such as slavery, racism, war, and widespread poverty in the region.
+It also often contains themes involving the deep religious roots of Southern culture as well as folk magic such as hoodoo and visual motifs involving old or abandoned places such as derelict houses, old cemeteries, and overgrown swamplands.

 Similar to the elements of the Gothic castle, Southern Gothic depicts the decay of the plantation in the post-Civil War South.
 Villains who disguise themselves as innocents or victims are often found in Southern Gothic literature, especially stories by Flannery O'Connor, such as "Good Country People" and "The Life You Save May Be Your Own", giving the reader a blurred line between victim and villain.

-Southern Gothic literature set out to expose the myth of the old Antebellum South with its narrative of an idyllic past that covered over social, familial, and racial denials and suppressions.

-Authors

-A resurgence of Southern Gothic themes in contemporary fiction has been identified in the work of figures like Barry Hannah (1942–2010), Joe R. Lansdale (b.
-1951), Helen Ellis (b.
-1970) and Cherie Priest (b.
-1975).

-Other media
+Southern Gothic media

 A number of films, television programs, and other works are also described as being part of the Southern Gothic genre.
 Some prominent examples are: